A Security Curriculum

 @12:28 this is what we came for how modern open source projects can be derailed or infiltrated. @16:40 some mobile browser versions won't even let you use self-signed certs anymore even after clicking all the 'omg but are you aware of the risks!' buttons.
 The deceptive defaults he mentions I have been burned by many times.

 Egor Homakov a security researcher once wrote this post (now deleted) Why it sucks to be a Security Researcher.
 He is completely blackpilled and tells us how nobody cares or wants to fix the problems.
-If you raise the alarm you are threatened or dismissed.
-He wrote multiple warnings to the Rails git repository only for them to hand-wave the problem away as 'impractical' and 'would never happen' so he started his security career by hacking the repository.
+If you raise the alarm you are threatened or dismissed because everyone just wants to keep the status quo and make it somebody else's problem later.
+He wrote multiple warnings to the Rails git repository and they hand-waved the problem away as 'impractical' and 'would never happen' so he started his security career by hacking the repository.
 They still denied the problem so he opened an issue 999 years in the future.

 Massive surveillance